msri/public/Members/Zoom/readme.md

 - [ ] Review and practice sharing the resources (screen sharing, video sharing, etc)
 - [ ] Try to join from a wired connection where possible.
 - [ ] Be sure your know the meeting ID you plan to join.
+- [ ] If you are a speaker, be sure you've been added as a panelist.
+More instructions below.

 ### General Overview: